voun7/VidSubX/README.md

 **Features**

-- Detect subtitle area by searching common area
+- Detect subtitle area by searching common area.
-- Manual resize or change of subtitle area (click and drag mouse to perform)
+- Manual resize or change of subtitle area (click and drag mouse to perform).
-- Single and Batch subtitle detection and extraction
+- Single and Batch subtitle detection and extraction.
-- Start and Stop subtitle extraction positions can be selected (use arrow keys for precise selection)
+- Start and Stop subtitle extraction positions can be selected (use arrow keys for precise selection).
-- Resize video display (Zoom In (Ctrl+Plus), Zoom Out (Ctrl+Minus))
+- Resize video display (Zoom In (Ctrl+Plus), Zoom Out (Ctrl+Minus)).
-- Non subtitle area of the video can be hidden to limit spoilers
+- Non subtitle area of the video can be hidden to limit spoilers.
-- Toast Notification available on Windows upon completion of subtitle detection and extraction
+- Toast Notification available on Windows upon completion of subtitle detection and extraction.
-- Preferences available for modification of options when extraction subtitles
+- [Preferences docs](docs/Preferences.md) available for modification of options when extraction subtitles.
 - Multiple languages supported through [PaddleOCR](https://github.com/PaddlePaddle/PaddleOCR).
 They will be automatically downloaded as needed.